 Install the sync app per machine

 By default, the OneDrive sync app installs per user, meaning OneDrive.exe needs to be installed for each user account on the PC under the %localappdata% folder.
-With the new per-machine installation option, you can install OneDrive under the “Program Files (x86)” directory, meaning all profiles on the computer will use the same OneDrive.exe binary.
+With the new per-machine installation option, you can install OneDrive under the "Program Files (x86)" or "Program Files" directory (depending on the OS architecture), meaning all profiles on the computer will use the same OneDrive.exe binary.
 Other than where the sync app is installed, the behavior is the same.

 The new per-machine sync app provides:

-- Automatic transitioning from the previous OneDrive sync app (Groove.exe)
+- Automatic transitioning from the previous OneDrive for Business sync app (Groove.exe)

 - Automatic conversion from per-user to per-machine